criecm/rempower/README.md

 * **$GLOBALS["apcsnmp"]** should match your SNMP write community

 # test
-`./scripts/liste_apc` will list configured power plugs
+`./scripts/list_pdus` will list configured power plugs and their outlet's properties

 # use
 Just go to the url of the scripts, your outlets should list themselves